 Amanda Kay Gustin of the Vermont Historical Society will provide background and share clips ranging chronologically from 1919’s Way Down Eastto 2005’s Thank You for Smoking.

 Amanda Gustin has been the Public Programs Coordinator at the Vermont Historical Society since 2012.
 Prior to that, she was a researcher at the Mary Baker Eddy Library in Boston.
 Her favorite moments are when she connects with an audience while explaining or demonstrating history.
 She has studied military, religious, and women’s history in the medieval period and nineteenth-century America.

 This event is free and open to the public, and sponsored by the Vermont Humanities Council.
-With support from our 2017 program series sponsor, Peoples Trust Co. – the “Bank with a Heart.”
+The Saint Albans Museum is grateful for the support of our 2017 program series sponsor, Peoples Trust Co.